Waldorfio/shopping-cart/README.md

-# Shopping Cart: An e-commerce shopping cart demo
+# Shopping Cart: an e-commerce shopping cart demo
 An ecommerce app with a functional shopping cart, built using React and CSS.
 ## [Live Link 👈]()